vmware-archive/pivot_pws_tutorial_rails/README.md

 ## Adding a database

 Follow the instructions in the public *Getting Started* guide to install a service.
-The example is for a postgres database, which is what we want.
+The example there is for a postgres database, which is what we want.

 This is a good time to start using a manifest.yml.
 Follow the extra step in the public tutorial to configure this.